DataStax-Academy/ac201-labs/lab14-write/steps/step02.md

 In this step you will look at the `data` directories before and after flushing the memtable.

-Because you created the `cars` keyspace the `nodea/data/data` directory has a subdirectory the `cars` keyspace The `cars` directory has a subdirectory for the `inventory` table.
+Because you created the `cars` keyspace the `nodeA/data/data` directory has a subdirectory for the `cars` keyspace.
+The `cars` directory has a subdirectory for the `inventory` table.

 ✅ View the `cars` directory